basaxelm/basaxelm/README.md

 - 🔭 I’m currently looking for my first job
 - 🌱 I’m learning Js & React
 - 📫 How to reach me: axelherbas.446@gmail.com
-- ⚡ Fun fact: I'm Junior since birth -> Axel Junior
+- ⚡ Fun fact: I'm Junior but my father's name is not Axel

 ### Technologies and Tools:
 [(icon 1)[url]]